Mark Canha Preview, Player Props: Brewers vs. Padres

 Mark Canha At The Plate

-- Canha is batting .241 with 20 doubles, a triple, seven home runs and 40 walks.
+- Canha has 20 doubles, a triple, seven home runs and 40 walks while hitting .245.

-- Canha has picked up a hit in 60 of 104 games this year, with multiple hits 14 times.

-- In 6.7% of his games this year, he has homered, and 1.9% of his trips to the plate.
+- Looking at the 105 games he has played this season, he's hit a long ball in seven of them (6.7%), and in 1.8% of his trips to the plate.

-- Canha has had an RBI in 28 games this year (26.9%), including eight multi-RBI outings (7.7%).
-He has also driven in three or more of his team's runs in two contests.
+- Canha has had at least one RBI in 26.7% of his games this year (28 of 105), with two or more RBI eight times (7.6%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.